JamesTammila/JamesTammila/README.md

 <br>

-A social media app where people post on an interactive global map!
+**Description:** &nbsp; A social media app where people post on an interactive global map!

 <br>